9beach/analyze-sgf/README.en-US.md

 The `maxVisits` value determines how many visits the KataGo Parallel Analysis Engine will do when analyzing a move.
 The larger it is, the more accurate the analysis, but it takes more time.
-If you have `maxVisits` set to 10000, and want to analyze up to 20 variations for the moves of 174 and 176, run:
+If you have `maxVisits` set to 10000, and want to analyze up to 20 variations for 174th and 176th moves,
+run:

 ```console
 analyze-sgf -a 'maxVisits:10000,analyzeTurns:[173,175]' -g 'maxVariationsForEachMove:20,showBadVariations:true' baduk.sgf